nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

 * Connections between ensembles are built using Origins and Terminations.
 The Origin from one ensemble can be connected to the Termination on the next ensemble
 * Create two ensembles.
 They can have different neural properties and different numbers of neurons, but for now make sure they are both one-dimensional.
-* Right-click on the second ensemble and select Add Decoded Termination
+* Drag the Termination icon from the sidebar onto the second ensemble

    * Provide a name (for example, ``input``)
    * Set the input dimension to 1 and use Set Weights to set the connection weight to 1